GoLand 2025.1 Help

 Working with projects

-How do I open a VSCode project in GoLand?
+How do I open a VS Code project in GoLand?

-Navigate to File | Open, select the folder that you want to add, and click Open.
+Navigate to File | Open, select the folder you want to open, and click Open.

-What's the difference between workspaces and projects?
+What is the difference between workspaces and projects?

 • Managing directories: see how to attach and detach directories.